KnezIker/CNN/README.md

 Classic cnn code, without any accelerations could be run in visual studio code for example with standard gcc compiler.
 However, custom instructions couldn't be tested there, because they are specifically made for cv32e40p core.
 The right place to test those instructions is pulpissimo platform.
-To test code on pulpissimo platform, its needed to copy .c and .h files (including values.h) and paste them into hello world folder, in pulp-rt-examples folder.
+To test code on pulpissimo platform, its needed to copy .c and .h files (including values.h) and paste them into hello folder, in pulpissimo/sw/pulp-rt-examples folder.
 The main cnn.c file should be renamed into test.c for code to compile.
 Or, alternatively open MakeFile in: pulpissimo/sw/pulp-rt-examples/hello/